64 Ways to Make Your Home a Safer Place

 - Work and garden power tools should be protected with three pronged grounding plugs, unless they are double insulated.

-- Contact your town or village hall to confirm that your poll plans meet all local zoning and safety requirements.
+- Contact your town or village hall to confirm that your pool plans meet all local zoning and safety requirements.

 - Check that no electric devices are so close to the swimming pool that they could accidentally fall into the water.